talkable/talkable-docs/source/ios_sdk/advanced.rst

   .. code-block:: objc

     - (void)didRegisterOrigin:(TKBLOriginType)type withURL:(NSURL*)url;
-    - (void)didRegisterOrigin:(TKBLOriginType)type withWebView:(UIWebView*)webView;
+    - (void)didRegisterOrigin:(TKBLOriginType)type withWebView:(WKWebView*)webView;

   .. note::

-    Talkable SDK assigns itself to UIWebView delegate.
-Changing UIWebView delegate may brokes some functionality so we strictly not recommend to do this.
+    Talkable SDK assigns itself to WKWebView navigation delegate.
+Changing WKWebView navigation delegate may brokes some functionality so we strictly not recommend to do this.

 Notifications